Singapore Airlines Flight 006: Aftermath

 The aforementioned plane after being repainted to the standard livery.

 The accident aircraft 9V-SPK was one of two 747-400s painted in a special livery called "Rainbow" (commonly referred to as "Tropical" or "Tropical Megatop") at the time of the accident.
 The livery was unveiled in September 1998 in conjunction with the launch of Singapore Airlines' latest cabin product and service offerings across all of the airline's travel classes at the time.
 After the accident, 9V-SPL, the other aircraft painted in this livery, was removed from service and repainted in the standard Singapore Airlines livery.
 Only after 15 years did the airline introduce another special livery, this time on two of its Airbus A380s in conjunction with Singapore's 50th National Day celebrations.

 About two weeks after the accident, Singapore Airlines changed the Singapore–Taipei–Los Angeles route flight number from SQ006 to SQ30.
 The return flight to Singapore, SQ005, was also changed to SQ29.

 After the release of the ASC report, Republic of China (ROC) public prosecutors called upon the flight crew of SQ006 to return to the ROC for questioning and the three-member crew complied.
 Rumours abounded at the time that the pilots might be detained in the ROC and charged with negligence.
 IFALPA had previously stated that it would advise its members of the difficulties of operating into the ROC if the flight crew of SQ006 were prosecuted.
 The prosecutors did not press charges and the flight crew were allowed to leave the ROC.

-Despite a Taiwanese high prosecutor's decision to not prosecute the pilots for the first three years after the crash, Singapore Airlines subsequently fired the captain and first officer in 2000.
+Despite a Taiwanese prosecutor's decision in 2002 to suspend criminal charges against the pilots, and Singaporean authorities defending the crew's actions, Singapore Airlines still terminated the captain and first officer.
+Because the investigation concluded pilot error caused the crash, prosecutors held the legal grounds to indict them for manslaughter; instead, they granted a conditional suspension of the indictment, dropping the case after three years on the condition that the pilots complete community service.
+Meanwhile, the relief first officer retained his job, as he was not at the controls during the incident.

 Singapore Airlines offered immediate financial relief of US$5,000 to each survivor a few days after the incident.
 Singapore Airlines also offered US$400,000 to the families of each of the dead.
 However, more than 30 survivors and families of the dead rejected the offer and sued Singapore Airlines for higher damages.
 Forty lawsuits were filed against Singapore Airlines in Singapore while more than 60 passenger lawsuits were filed in the United States.
 All the lawsuits were settled out of court.

 The Association of Asian American Yale Alumni named a Community Service Fellowship program after Tina Eugenia Yeh, an alumna who perished in the accident.